A/N: Warning for some violence in this chapter

 He led them along the side of a crumbling building, closer to the source of the movement.
 When he focused, he could just make out three human-sized shapes picking their way down the hill in a line.
-Even as he watched, the second figure in the line slipped in the mud, toppling and taking the first down with it.
+Even as he watched, the second figure slipped in the mud, toppling and taking the first down with it.

 “Atiuh’s name,” Leandros groaned.
 He and Roman waited in the shadow of the building, watching the two figures tumble the rest of the way, the first trying valiantly to stop their momentum.
 “Is that—,”

 Roman laughed.
 “I think so.”

 When they reached the bottom, the first figure pounced on the second, grabbing them by the collar.
 Even from ten feet away, Roman and Leandros could clearly make out the litany of curses leaving the first’s mouth.

 Roman cupped his hands around his mouth and, lowering his voice for effect, called, “Who goes there?”

 The swearing figure jumped to her feet in a flash and half-drew her sword, looking around for the source of the voice.
 When she saw Roman, she let out the most vicious swear yet and drew her sword the rest of the way, using it to point at him.
 “You!
 You think that’s funny?”